canonical/ubuntu-pro-for-wsl/docs/index.md

 When you have a large Ubuntu WSL fleet, Pro-attaching each Ubuntu WSL instance manually can be a pain, but with Ubuntu Pro for WSL it’s a breeze – regardless of the size of your fleet.

-Ubuntu Pro for Windows is of value to system administrators, corporate security teams and desktop users.
+Ubuntu Pro for WSL is of value to system administrators, corporate security teams and desktop users.

 ## Project and community